Basti2502/Makrokeypad/README.md

 3. Install the adafruit_hid libary's

-4. Follow the following steps
+4. Follow the software installation steps

 5. Script will be generated for Pi Pico with Circuitpython